JoeRahi/Self-Balancing-Robot/README.md

 Self-Balancing Robot

-This is a Self-Balancing Robot project that uses a PID control algorithm and an MPU6050 IMU sensor to maintain balance on two wheels.
-The robot adjusts its motor speeds to remain upright, similar to how a Segway functions.
+This project implements a Self-Balancing Robot that uses a PID control algorithm and an MPU6050 IMU sensor to maintain balance on two wheels.
+The robot adjusts its motor speeds to stay upright, similar to how a Segway works.

 Project Overview

 The self-balancing robot features:

-PID Control: Proportional-Integral-Derivative (PID) algorithm to stabilize the robot's tilt.
+PID Control: Utilizes a Proportional-Integral-Derivative (PID) algorithm to stabilize the robot's tilt.

-IMU Sensor: MPU6050 accelerometer and gyroscope to measure the robot's tilt angle.
+IMU Sensor: Uses the MPU6050 accelerometer and gyroscope to measure the robot's tilt angle.

-Arduino: Arduino Uno board for processing sensor data and controlling the motors.
+Arduino: An Arduino Uno board is used for processing sensor data and controlling the motors.

 Hardware Components